 Utility knives are a tad bit different from the conventional household knives that you may be using to cut vegetables or meat.
 How?
 These knives are most often used on materials that can’t be cut apart with scissors or a regular knife, such as – wood, plastic, rubber, etc. Utility knives are often used for a variety of tasks including scraping and scoring.
 However, apart from durability that remains a top priority with these knives, you would also need to consider factors like weight and ease of use.
 Thus, investing in a high-quality blade would obviously enable you to work faster, more efficiently and help maintain your deadlines.

-Best Utility Knives in the Market
+Best Utility Knife in the Market

 Bessey D-BKWH Quick-Change Folding Utility Knife